-How to Buy the Best Used car
+How to Buy the Best Used Car

 Our Test Labs compare features and prices on a range of products.
 Try Which? to unlock our reviews.
 You'll instantly be able to compare our test scores, so you can make sure you don't get stuck with a Don't Buy.

-Although there’s been a surge in new car buying, the fact is many of us still buy cars used or nearly new – there are often huge savings to be had compared to buying brand new, and unless you’ve got very specific needs, there’s usually a ready supply of suitable, good quality cars you can drive away as soon as the deal is done.
+Buying a nearly new or used car can result in huge savings compared to buying brand new.
+Unless you’ve got very specific needs, there’s usually a ready supply of suitable, good quality cars.
+And you can drive away as soon as the deal is done.

-Want to just start browsing the best cars you can buy?
-Take a look at all our Best Buys.
+Keep reading for our top 11 used car buying tips and test drive advice.

-Before we get to our top 10 used buying tips and test drive advice, let’s first explain what we mean by ‘used’ and ‘nearly new’…
+We've rounded up the best new and used cars by class, to help you quickly find your ideal car.
+Take a look at all our top cars for 2017.

 What is a used car?